+— Gary Eberle just might be ready to take the term “The Godfather of Paso Robles” to heart.
 “It’s certainly not a title I came up with,” he said.
-“I’d tell people not to call me that but it didn’t work and, now, I’ve been referred to this for so long that maybe I shouldn’t fight it.
-Hey, maybe after 50 years I have earned this special position in Paso!
-But, I am not really that special – it’s the people that work for me that are truly special.”
+“Telling people not to call me that didn’t work.
+I am not really that special – it’s the people that work for me that are truly special.”

 Winemaker Chris Eberle

-Winemaker Chris Eberle – no relation to Gary – garnered degrees in agricultural business and viticulture from Cal Poly San Luis Obispo, and an enology degree from Washington State University.
+Winemaker Chris Eberle – no relation – garnered degrees in agricultural business and viticulture from Cal Poly San Luis Obispo, and an enology degree from Washington State University.

-After time as a “cellar rat” at Eberle, he became the assistant winemaker before spending fifteen vintages honing his winemaking skills in South Africa, Germany, New Zealand, Australia and France.
-In 2015, Eberle Winery was suddenly in need of a head winemaker and reached out to Chris.
+Chris may not be related to Gary, but definitely has roots at Eberle Winery.
+Starting as a “cellar rat,” Chris became the assistant winemaker before spending fifteen vintages honing his winemaking skills in South Africa, Germany, New Zealand, Australia and France.
+In 2015, Gary, in need of a head winemaker, brought Chris back home.

-“It’s really no secret,” Gary says.
-“To make great wine, you have to start with great fruit and then put it in the hands of a very talented and competent winemaker.
-And, in those two aspects, we have been very successful.
-We grow about 75-percent of our own fruit and buy the rest – always from Paso Robles.
-I don’t make wine from anywhere but Paso Robles, but I make wine from all over Paso Robles.
-We give the grower credit for the fruit that goes into our wine if we didn’t grow it ourselves; we appreciate how good they are and how important they are to our winemaking success.”
+“To make great wine, you have to start with great fruit and then put it in the hands of a very talented and competent winemaker,” says Gary.
+“We’ve been very successful in these two aspects.
+We grow about 75% of our own fruit and buy the rest – always from Paso Robles.
+I don’t make wine from anywhere else.
+We give the grower credit for the fruit that goes into our wine; we appreciate how important they are to our winemaking success.”